chaos-mesh/website/versioned_docs/version-2.6.7/chaosctl-tool.md

    For further information and examples of this feature, refer to `chaosctl pm generate -h`.

-4. Use the `chaosctl pm create` command to create a `PhysicalMachine` resource in Kubernetes clusters on the machine that has access to Kubernetes clusters.
+4. Use the `chaosctl pm create` command to create a `PhysicalMachine` resource in the Kubernetes cluster on the machine that has access to it.
 For example:

    ```bash
    ./chaosctl pm create pm-name --ip=123.123.123.123 -l arch=amd64